juliogomez/docker_cheatsheet/README.md

       ports:
         - 80:80

-Start two containers for 'myapp' and one for 'haproxy', all in dettached mode:
+Start two containers for 'myapp' and one for 'haproxy', all in detached mode:

     docker-compose up --scale myapp=2 -d